-Thank you for taking the time to read more about why women’s lacrosse in Kenya is so important.
+Thank you for taking the time to read more about why lacrosse in Kenya is so important.
 Ten years ago, I introduced lacrosse to Kenya, specifically targeting disadvantaged young women.
-My aim was to provide hope and opportunity to underprivileged young African women, through the power of lacrosse.
+My long term aim was to provide hope and opportunity to underprivileged young African athlete’s, through the power of lacrosse.

 Many people have asked me why sport?
 When some communities need such basic support why introduce lacrosse, surely this money could be better spent directly impacting social needs?
 It’s a good question.
 But it’s one that accepts that aid will naturally reach its target and that human nature thrives on charitable handouts.
 Fortunately, for us all, human nature is far more complex.